 Damaged

-This could be the most obvious sign that your windows need to be replaced.
-If they are cracked, or the frame is broken or rotting, you should get them replaced immediately before the damage spreads.
+This could be the most obvious sign that your windows must be replaced.
+If they are cracked or the frame is broken or rotting, you should get them replaced immediately before the damage spreads.

-Rotting frames leave room for mold to grow in your walls, and that can lead to more costly repairs and negative health consequences if not fixed as soon as possible.
+Rotting frames allow mold to grow in your walls, which can lead to more costly repairs and negative health consequences if not fixed as soon as possible.

 Difficult to Operate